Newer Roomba robot vacuums, regardless of price, are equipped with a Li-ion battery.

 Given a choice, I’d always go with an original Roomba battery, which will cost more than OEM replacements.

-But if you’re willing to try, there are lots of options available.
+But if you’re willing to try, many options are available.
 Some have larger capacities that should enable your Roomba 675 or 690 to run longer than an original.

 The issue will be longevity if these replacement parts can hold up over the long haul.
 One way to gauge is by looking at consumer reviews.
 I’d go with a brand with high 4+ star ratings with lots of entries.